openthread/openthread/CONTRIBUTING.md

     `-- libgcc_s.so.1
 ```

-Then:
+Once unzipped:

-1. `cd` to the path
+1. `cd` to the unzipped directory
-2. Run `gdb build/cmake/openthread-simulation-1.2/examples/apps/cli/ot-cli-ftd ./ot-core-dump/corefile-ot-cli-ftd-XXX`
+2. Run `gdb build/cmake/openthread-simulation-1.2/examples/apps/cli/ot-cli-ftd ./ot-core-dump/corefile-ot-cli-ftd-XXX`.
-3. Set so lib(Very important, use the absolute path of `so-lib` above).
+3. Set the absolute path of `so-lib`.
 In gdb, run `set solib-absolute-prefix /ABSOLUTE/PATH/TO/so-lib/`, then run `set solib-search-path /ABSOLUTE/PATH/TO/so-lib/`.
 4. In gdb, run `backtrace` or `bt`.
-Then we should see the stack of the crashed program.
+Then you should see the stack of the crashed program.
 Find and fix the problem!

 ## Contributing Documentation